openharmony/ability_dmsfwk_lite/README.md

 ## Introduction<a name="section11660541593"></a>

-The Distributed Scheduler is used for cross-device component management.
-It allows the local device to access or control remote components, and enables application collaboration in distributed scenarios.
+The Lite Distributed Scheduler is used for cross-device component management.
+It allows the local device to start remote feature ability.
 The following figure shows the modules in the Distributed Scheduler.

 ![](figures/en-us_image_0000001081284974.png)

 ## Directory Structure<a name="section1464106163817"></a>

-The following table describes the directory structure of the Distributed Scheduler.
+The following table describes the directory structure of the Lite Distributed Scheduler.

 **Table 1**  Directory structure of the major source code